Analytics. Every click, mapped in real time.

 Watch clicks arrive as they happen

 The real-time view polls the analytics API every 30 seconds.
-Events are typically in ClickHouse within 5 seconds of the click.
-During traffic spikes, the Redpanda topic buffers events for up to 7 days — no events are lost, the ingester just catches up.
+Events are typically in the analytics store within 5 seconds of the click.
+During traffic spikes, the event stream buffers events for up to 7 days - no events are lost, the ingester just catches up.

 - Sub-5s click-to-dashboard lag on average

-- Redpanda topic buffers 7 days of events
+- Event stream buffers 7 days of events

 - Consumer lag monitored; alert fires at 60s